 This question does nothing less than break my heart and bring back horrible memories.
 You’re asking why, which I’ll try to touch on, but I think you’re also asking if you can do anything to change your situation as well.

 First, why can’t you just be who you are in your marriage?
 I remember this so clearly.
-I remember feeling trapped in someone that I didn’t even recognize or like.
-I was trying to become someone that my partner wanted me to become, and yet, at the same time, I was completely railing against that and was turning into a really mean woman.
+I remember trying to become someone that my partner wanted me to become, and yet, at the same time, I was completely railing against that and was turning into a really mean woman, someone I didn’t even recognize, someone I didn’t really like.
 And the fact that you’re asking this implies that there is something going on in your marriage that isn’t right.

 Because in healthy marriages, you and your husband should both be able to be completely who you were created to be.
 I’m not saying healthy marriages are perfect and conflict-free, but I’m saying that they lack the components that abusive or addiction-fraught marriages do of control, manipulation, or deceit.
 And I’m also not saying that healthy marriages are when both parties are freely sinning up a storm, either.
 Healthy Christian marriages are made up of two sinners who are asking Jesus to help them become more like him every day.